-Fig. 5 Illustrates the above description with measurements of the control signals and excitation pulses in the preliminary results of this paper.
-Fig. 5(a) and (b) shows the multiplexor output (top) and control signal (bottom).
-In addition, Fig. 5(c) and (d) shows the current pulse in the diode and the drop of voltage in it respectively.
+Fig. 5 Illustrates the above description with measurements of the control signals and excitation pulses in the preliminary results of this paper (see Fig. 4 for signal references).
+Fig. 5(a) shows the activation signal (top) and the control signal (bottom) that determines the excitation burst length while Fig. 5(b) shows the multiplexor output (top) and control signal (bottom).
+In addition, Fig. 5(c) shows the current pulse in the diode (bottom) and the voltage drop in it (top) respectively.